anthonyariasr/anthonyariasr/README.md

 # 👋 Hello there, I'm Anthony Arias!

-🎓 I'm a Computer Engineering student at [Tecnológico de Costa Rica](https://www.tec.ac.cr/), passionate about building elegant, scalable solutions that blend functionality with great user experience.
+🎓 I'm a Computer Engineering student at [Tecnológico de Costa Rica](https://www.tec.ac.cr/) with **2 years of professional experience** as a backend developer.
+During this time, I worked on designing RESTful APIs, optimizing system architecture, and building scalable software solutions for real-world clients.

 🚀 Currently working on:
 - Academic management systems with **FastAPI + PostgreSQL**